matthew-millard/module-01-challenge/README.md

 - Add a descriptive page title.

-- Change non-semantic HTML elements for more approppiate sematic HTML elements if possible.
+- Change non-semantic HTML elements for more appropriate sematic HTML elements if possible.

 - Follow the ***Scout Rule**.